-Our operations have been impacted by COVID-19, particularly due to the recent surges in COVID-19 cases attributable to the Omicron variant and the attendant pressures on our clinical workforce that we experienced in the fourth quarter of 2021 and first quarter of 2022.
-As the impact of the Omicron variant abates, the following factors could further impact our results of operations in the future as a result of COVID-19: a resurgence in the number of cases due to the Omicron or other new variants; any future shelter-in-place orders; a decrease in the rate of return of confidence in our patients' families to allow our caregivers into their homes; the return of patient confidence to enter a hospital or a doctor's office; our ability to attract and retain qualified caregivers as a result of COVID-19 quarantine requirements or due to caregiver non-compliance with vaccination and testing mandates; uncertainty regarding vaccine distribution timing and efficacy; and our ability to readily access referrals from children's hospitals.
-Potential negative impacts of COVID-19 on our results include lower revenue or higher salary and wage expenses due to increased market rate expectations of caregivers, increased workers compensation insurance and leave costs, costs to comply with various federal, state and local vaccine or leave mandates, civil monetary penalties from CMS if we are unable to comply with its IFR requiring COVID-19 vaccinations, and any future spikes in PPE supply costs.
-The impacts to revenue any consist of the following: lower volumes due to interruption of the operations of our referral sources; lower volumes due to lack of availability of caregivers in the workforce; the unwillingness of patients to accept services in their homes; lower reimbursement due to missed home health visits resulting in an increase in low utilization payment adjustments; lower hospice volumes; lower reimbursement due to any negative impacts to state Medicaid budgets as a result of the pandemic; the sunset of enhanced Federal matchi
+While the direct effects of the pandemic have significantly lessened since the first quarter of 2022, the following factors could further impact our results of operations in the future as a result of COVID-19: a resurgence in the number of cases due to new variants; any future shelter-in-place orders; a decrease in the rate of return of confidence in our patients' families to allow our caregivers into their homes; the return of patient confidence to enter a hospital or a doctor's office; our ability to attract and retain qualified caregivers as a result of COVID-19 quarantine requirements or due to caregiver non-compliance with vaccination and testing mandates; uncertainty regarding vaccine distribution timing and efficacy; and our ability to readily access referrals from children's hospitals.
+Potential negative impacts of COVID-19 on our results include lower revenue or higher salary and wage expenses due to increased market rate expectations of caregivers in order to work in hazardous conditions where COVID-19 is prevalent, increased workers compensation insurance and leave costs, costs to comply with various federal, state and local vaccine or leave mandates, civil monetary penalties from CMS if we are unable to comply with its IFR requiring COVID-19 vaccinations, and any future spikes in PPE supply costs.
+The impacts to revenue may consist of the following: lower volumes due to interruption of the operations of our referral sources; lower volumes due to lack of availability of caregivers in the workforce; the unwillingness of patients to accept services in their homes; lower reimbursement due to missed home health visits resulting in an increase in low utilization payment adjustments; lower hospice volumes; lower reimbursement rates due to any negative impacts to state Medicaid budgets as a result of the pandemic; the sunset of enhanced Federal matching funds for state Medicaid Programs after the end of the Federal public health emergency; or denial of payments from CMS if we are unable to comply with its I